chain4travel/camino-docs/docs/apps/nodes/camino-node-config-flags.md

 ### Message Rate-Limiting

 These flags govern rate-limiting of inbound and outbound messages.
-For more information on rate-limiting and the flags below, see package `throttling` in CaminoGo.
+For more information on rate-limiting and the flags below, see package `throttling` in Camino-Node.

 #### `--throttler-inbound-bandwidth-refill-rate` (uint):